J. Raymond Jones: Political career

-Upon his arrival in New York, Jones became in city politics, serving as an election inspector in 1921 and working for John Francis Hylan, the Democratic candidate for mayor.
+Upon his arrival in New York, Jones became involved in city politics, serving as an election inspector in 1921 and working for John Francis Hylan, the Democratic candidate for mayor.
 Jones was enthused by Hylan's proposal to maintain 5 cent fares for New York City subways, but his primary focus was on registering and organizing Black voters in Harlem and ensuring the appointment of Black judges.

 According to Jones, he was inspired to found the George Washington Carver Democratic Club during the 1921 campaign, when he delivered voter registration books to the whites-only Cayuga Club and was told he had come to the wrong place.
 In 1967, a colleague reflecting on their start in politics told The New York Times, "[Jones] worked on a coal barge. ...
 Your only hope was to get in with the right white person because they had it all.
 White political leaders ran the old Chicopee Club on St. Nicholas Avenue."

 In 1944, Jones was elected Democratic leader for New York's 13th State Assembly district.
 He worked closely with Mayor William O'Dwyer, who appointed him deputy commissioner of the New York City Department of Housing and Buildings.

 In 1956, Adam Clayton Powell Jr. endorsed Eisenhower over Stevenson, breaking with Tammany Hall and the Democratic Party.
 The Democratic machine put up a primary challenger to Powell in the form of Earl Brown.
 Jones ran Powell's campaign, easily beating Brown and demonstrating to Tammany they had no power in Harlem.

 At the 1960 Democratic National Convention, Jones and Powell supported Lyndon B. Johnson on the first ballot over John F. Kennedy as part of a political deal with Sam Rayburn.
 In exchange, Rayburn appointed Powell as chairman of the House Committee on Education and Labor.
 In this role, Powell secured the passage of numerous pieces of landmark legislation during the Kennedy and Johnson administrations, including a large portion of the Great Society programs.
 Using their influence with the Johnson administration, Powell and Jones succeeded in having allies appointed to federal offices.
 Constance Baker Motley became the first Black woman appointed to the federal judiciary, and Robert Clifton Weaver was appointed the first United States Secretary of Housing and Urban Development, a position created at Jones's urging.
 Weaver was also the first Black member of the federal cabinet.

 In 1966, Jones was part of the coalition that helped make Bertram L. Baker the first Black majority whip in the history of the New York State Assembly.
 At the time, this was the highest state office to which any Black politician had ascended.